Life is full of unbelievable opportunities. Today, you can, as James Altucher says, “Choose Yourself.”

 I have a simple analogy for the way these young folks are living.
 It’s called The Chipotle Approach to Life.

-Today’s world is full of more opportunity to choose your own adventure than ever before.
+Today’s world is full of more opportunities to choose your own adventure than ever before.
 But this luxury of choice is not without risk.

-If you’ve ever been to the Mexican fast-casual restaurant chain Chipotle, you know that you get to customize your meal.
+If you’ve ever been to the Mexican fast-casual restaurant chain Chipotle, you know you can customize your meal.

-We all have similar choices to make in today’s world when it comes to our career path, how we use our personal time and the quality of our relationships.
+We all have similar choices to make in today’s world regarding our career path, how we use our personal time, and the quality of our relationships.

 Some people take the easy way out, seeking nothing but pleasure and avoiding any short-term pain of sacrificing for the future.
 These people live a reactive life, never planning ahead for success, and they seek to maximize immediate gratification through entertainment and overeating.

-Others try to skimp by and waste the energy of the best years of their life in pursuit of a literal 4-Hour Work Week existence where they shun responsibility and only care about themselves.
-Again, those people get their short-term hit of pleasure, but end up with emptiness and frustration in the long run.
+Others try to skimp by and waste the energy of the best years of their lives in pursuit of a literal 4-Hour Work Week existence where they shun responsibility and only care about themselves.
+Again, those people get their short-term hit of pleasure but end up with emptiness and frustration in the long run.